Retire in Madagascar

 What is it like to retire in Madagascar?

 "Life for a retiree in Madagascar and its surroundings can be quite enjoyable.
 There is an active expat community, with many retirees from Europe and North America living in the area.
 There are plenty of cultural attractions to explore, such as the historic sites of Antananarivo, the capital city, and the beautiful beaches of Nosy Be.
 There are also plenty of recreational activities to enjoy, such as hiking, fishing, and snorkeling.
-For those looking for a more active nightlife, there are plenty of bars and clubs to explore in the larger cities," said a person in Madagascar.
+For those looking for a more active nightlife, there are plenty of bars and clubs to explore in the larger cities," said one retiree in living in Madagascar.

 What are the most challenging aspects of retiring in Madagascar?